chucumber/mctoolkit/_posts/0001-01-01-a-space-for-agency.markdown

 ### What We Learned About Art, Voice, and Space
-><mark class="pk-highlight-long">In a world where young voices are often drowned out by the noise of everyday life, creating statements on jackets, buttons, and stickers became an effective way to make ourselves seen and heard.
-By wearing our beliefs and opinions on our sleeves—literally—we were making a statement about who we are and what we stand for.</mark>
+><mark class="pk-highlight-long">In a world where young voices are often drowned out by the noise of everyday life, creating statements on jackets, buttons, and stickers became an effective way to make ourselves seen and heard.</mark>

+In a world where young voices are often drowned out by the noise of everyday life, creating statements on jackets, buttons, and stickers became an effective way to make ourselves seen and heard.
+By wearing our beliefs and opinions on our sleeves—literally—we were making a statement about who we are and what we stand for.
 These acts were personal  and invited connections with other people who shared our values.
 They created openings to meet people who shared our values, as well as those with different perspectives.

 Wearing someone else’s words or symbols became an act of solidarity, amplifying voices beyond our own.
 In doing so, we formed small, intentional communities rooted in shared interest, mutual curiosity and care.
 These were not echo chambers, but spaces of exchange, where learning about each other mattered.